aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/font-settings/apply-superscript-and-subscript-effects-on-fonts/_index.md

 type: docs
 weight: 80
 url: /go-cpp/apply-superscript-and-subscript-effects-on-fonts/
-description: The C++ code to apply superscript and subscript effect to text in excel with the use of Aspose.Cells for C++ API.
+description: The C++ code to apply superscript and subscript effects to text in Excel using the Aspose.Cells for C++ API.
 keywords: excel superscript c++, excel subscript c++, excel superscript and subscript c++, insert subscript and superscript in excel c++, add subscript and superscript in excel c++, add superscript and subscript excel c++, add superscript excel c++, add subscript excel c++
 ---